Shira Lazar: What's Trending

 Also in 2015, What's Trending announced a new COO in James Haffner, who most recently acted as an executive producer for DeFranco Creative.

 In 2021, What's Trending launched a weekly LGBTQ news show in co-production with Revry.

 Personal life

 In 2019, Shira Lazar discussed her breakup with Bart Baker on the Syd Wilder podcast.
+She resides and works in Los Angeles.